goschtl/zope/bluebream/website/docs/v1.0/tutorial4.rst

 ---------------------

-Now that we have defined these permissions, we also have to use them; let's start with the main ticket collector configuration file (``src/tc/main/configure.zcml``).
+Now that we have defined these permissions, we also have to use them; let's start with the ticket collector configuration file (``src/tc/collector/configure.zcml``).
 In the following walk-through we are only going to use the last part of the permission name to refer to the permission, leaving off ``tc.``.
 However, the full *id* has to be specified for the configuration to execute.

-Change the first `require` statement of in the ticket collector content directive to use the `View` permission (line 42).
+Change the first `require` statement of in the ticket collector content directive to use the `View` permission (line 18 & 22).
 This makes the description and the items accessible to all users.
 Similarly, change line 64 for the ticket.